octavenz/silverstripe-reoako/README.md

 #### Reoako frontend extension

 Injects the required Reoako frontend javascript and css to all frontend pages
-> Note: requires that the ReoakoSiteConfig be applied as well.
+> This extension requires that you also apply the ReoakoSiteConfig extension.
+If you are compling your own js/css bundle for your frontend, you should not use this extension and instead import the Reoako css and javascript in your build pipeline - see https://www.npmjs.com/package/@octavenz/reoako

 ```
 SilverStripe\CMS\Model\SiteTree: